Berlin

 (3) Gebäude, deren zweiter Rettungsweg über Rettungsgeräte der Feuerwehr führt und bei denen die Oberkante der Brüstung von zum Anleitern bestimmten Fenstern oder Stellen mehr als 8 Meter über der Geländeoberfläche liegt, dürfen nur errichtet werden, wenn die Feuerwehr über die erforderlichen Rettungsgeräte wie Hubrettungsfahrzeuge verfügt.
 Bei Sonderbauten ist der zweite Rettungsweg über Rettungsgeräte der Feuerwehr nur zulässig, wenn keine Bedenken wegen der Personenrettung bestehen.

-Diagram borrowed from German ‘Raumpilot’ textbook:
+Diagram from German ‘Raumpilot’ textbook:

 The requirements for exiting are associated with each building classification.
 The building classes are defined by the model building code (MBO, § 2) and correlating state building regulations.
 Additional requirements for high-rise buildings with special conditions for exits are defined in the High Building Regulations (MHHR and others).